 You are ready to tackle your first half marathon!
 13.1 miles is a great first endurance event!
-It is a distance that needs to be respected (meaning you must train for it!), and provides a great physical challenge without as much training time/distance required for a marathon.
-I have run 24 half’s to date, and I wish I had known the eight tips below to prepare me for my first half marathon (and actually, for some after!).
+It is a distance that needs to be respected (you must train for it!), and provides a great physical challenge without as much training time/distance required for a marathon.
+I have run 28 half marathons to date.
+I wish I’d known the eight tips below to prepare me for my first half marathon (and, for some after!).

 Here goes the list of tips to conquer your first half marathon!